harrisonstatham/HSMissileCommand/README.md

 2. If you are using another toolchain, the make file is almost worthless.
 You will need to write a new one or patch the current one.
 You can "cheat", and let the MBED compiler write the makefile for you.
 Go to the MBED online compiler, go to the export menu, choose your compiler that you want to export for, and make sure to check "Include all files".
 You should find a makefile within the downloaded directory.
 You might have to modify it a little to point to the correct locations on your system.

-3. `BuildScript.bash` looks for the gcc-arm toolchain within the `usr/local/Cellar` folder.
-A relic on my system of the `brew` package manager.
-You can modify the `bash` script to point to wherever you have your toolchain installed.
+3. `BuildScript.bash` looks for the gcc-arm toolchain within the `usr/local/gcc-arm` folder.
+This just happens to be where I installed the compiler when I first downloaded it.
+If you add the binary to a non-standard path, then you will need to modify your `PATH` to search for the binary within that directory. `EXPORT PATH="<my new path here>:{$PATH}"` should do the trick.

 4. `BuildScript.bash` tries to write the resultant binary to `/Volumes/MBED` (Mac platform).
 If this is the incorrect location, you will need to modify this.